MinaProtocol/mina/src/app/test_executive/README.md

 - `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` are all the AWS access credential env vars.
 Just talk to the O(1) Labs Velocity Team to obtain these creds

-- `AWS_DEFAULT_REGION=us-west-2` is the region env var for AWS.  it's always going to be `us-west-2` so just set that and don't worry about it.
+- `AWS_DEFAULT_REGION=us-west-2` is the region env var for AWS.
+It's always going to be `us-west-2` so just set that and don't worry about it.

-- `KUBE_CONFIG_PATH` should usually be `~/.kube/config`.  if you're doing something unorthodox with kubernetes then it may be different, in which case you probably know what you're doing.
+- `KUBE_CONFIG_PATH` should usually be `~/.kube/config`.
+If you're doing something unorthodox with kubernetes then it may be different, in which case you probably know what you're doing.

 ### Running the Gauntlet test_executive from your local machine